arthur88/Ethereum/README.md

-* Ethereum
+* Ethereum - pet shop with smart constracts
-* Cool Token - Exmaple of smart contract as tokens
+* Cool Token - Exaple of smart contract as tokens